Sultan Husayn Bayqara: Early life and lineage

-Husayn Bayqara was born as Sultan Husayn in Herat in June/July 1438.
-His parents were Ghiyas ud-din Mansur Mirza of the Barlas tribe and his wife, Firuza Sultan Begum.
+Born in Herat in June or July 1438, Husayn Bayqara's parents were Ghiyas ud-din Mansur Mirza of the Turco-Mongol Barlas tribe and his wife, Firuza Sultan Begum.
 His parents had four other children; a son, Bayqara Mirza II, as well as three daughters, Aka Biki, Badi al-Jamal and Urun Sultan Khanum.

-His father was a great-grandson of the Central Asian conqueror Timur.
+Husayn's father was a great-grandson of the Central Asian conqueror Timur.
 His mother was the daughter of Sultan Husayn of the powerful Tayichiud tribe, for whom he was named.
 Firuza was also herself a great-granddaughter of Timur twice over.
 Both his parents were also descendants of the Mongol Emperor, Genghis Khan.
 In addition to this, he claimed descent in the ninth generation from Khwaja Abdullah Ansari of Herat, also known as Pir-e-Herat (Sage of Herat).

-Sultan Husayn's father died when he was seven or eight years old.
-Given that the latter was not a noteworthy personality in the Timurid family, Sultan Husayn adopted the name Bayqara after his more illustrious grandfather, Bayqara Mirza I. After consulting with his mother, Sultan Husayn (now Sultan Husayn Bayqara) entered the service of his older cousin, Abul-Qasim Babur Mirza, ruler of Herat in 1452.
-Abul-Qasim Babur Mirza was not the best ruler.
+Husayn's father Ghiyas ud-din died when he was 7 or 8 years old.
+Given that the latter was not a noteworthy personality in the Timurid family, Husayn adopted the name Bayqara after his more illustrious grandfather, Bayqara Mirza I. After consulting with his mother, Sultan Husayn (now Sultan Husayn Bayqara) entered the service of his older cousin, Abul-Qasim Babur Mirza, ruler of Herat in 1452.
+Abul-Qasim Babur Mirza was considered an incompetent ruler.
 He mismanaged his territory and went into battle against Abu Sa'id Mirza, the Timurid ruler of Samarkand.
 Husayn Bayqara, not happy with his employment, tried to go over to Abu Sa'id Mirza by meeting with him.
 Although Abu Sa'id was inclined to take him into his service, a rebellion on part of Husayn Bayqara's relative, Sultan Awais Mirza, son of Muhammad Mirza, son of Bayqara Mirza, induced Abu Sa'id to arrest Husayn Bayqara and other relatives as a precaution.
 Eventually on the plea of his mother, Firuza Begum, he was freed and he rejoined Abul-Qasim Babur Mirza till the latter's death two years later.